dotchain/dotjs/README.md

 The url provided is the network URL to make XHR calls to.
-The default connection management can be overridden by passing a custom `Conn` object which implements `read(version, limit)` and `write(ops)` methods (both of which are promises).
+The default connection management can be overridden by passing a custom `Conn` object which implements `read(version, limit)` and `write(ops)` methods (both of which are async/promise-based).

 The store does not make any network calls until `store.sync()` is called, at which point the provided `url` is used for a push/pull